TomSbados/Language-Model-Practice/README.md

 BUKENS OF GAUREMA:
 Honswary, he ominy.

-Truer words have never been spoken.
+As you can see, truer words have never been spoken.